Studying Missiology

 As missiologists reflect on the global march of the Church, they use tools from the social sciences to understand various dynamics.
 Ins are drawn from cultural anthropology, ethnology, sociology, geography, and political science.

 Missiology seeks to develop strategies for effective missionary work and church planting.
-In doing their work, missiologists interact with a wide range of professions, especially those of agriculture, education, medicine, and public health.
+In doing their work, missiologists interact with a wide range of professions, especially those in agriculture, education, medicine, and public health.

 Want to know how to become a missionary?
 Then, the study of missiology is for you!